Skip to content

 Done well, it takes about an hour and produces a clearer picture of your content strategy than most founders have from months of posting.

-Start with the last three months of posts.
+Start with the last 90 days of posts across whichever channel you publish on.
 Anything older than that is hard to compare because your positioning and audience may have shifted.

 Pull each post into a simple document or spreadsheet with four columns: the topic or category, the format, the engagement level (high, medium, low, using your own judgment), and one sentence describing the main point.